How do I register?

 Once children are placed in a class, he/she stays in that class all school year.
 Children do not attend more than one class (this does not include enrichment or afterschool opportunities).

-Speaking of enrichment and afterschool opportunities, are there options?
+Speaking of enrichment and before/afterschool opportunities, are there options?
 What about summer?

-HOPE has both an enrichment class and an after-school class.
+HOPE has both enrichment classes and an before/after-school class.
 Please see Classes/Tuition for specific details.
-Once the school year is over at the end of May, HOPE will have 2 weeks of summer camp for current students (it is not open to the public), and then will be closed until September.
+Once the school year is over at the end of May, HOPE will have 3 weeks of summer camp for current students (it is not open to the public), and then will be closed until September.

 How is class placement determined?

-Each student has to 3 by September 30 to be in a 3-year old class, or 4 by September 30 to be in a 4-year old class.
+Each student has to 3 by September 30, 2024 to be in a 3-year old class, or 4 by September 30, 2024 to be in a 4-year old class.
 We follow Loudoun County Public Schools for this policy.
 Students are placed in classes according to their birthdates and according to the class session requested on your application.
-We maintain specific ratios in the classrooms (either 12 or 16 children to 2 teachers) and once a class has reached that ratio, no additional students are placed in that full class.
+We maintain specific ratios in the classrooms (either 12 or 16 children to 2 teachers) and once a class has reached that capacity, no additional students are placed in that full class.

 If I don’t get my first choice of class placement, can I switch?